 Lawrence Chinese Camp

 The camp was established during the Otago goldrush in the 1860’s, with an influx of Chinese miners following an invitation from the Otago Regional Council to come to Otago to rework the goldfields.
 At its peak in the late 1880’s the camp was a thriving trading hub catering to Chinese miners in the Tuapeka District of Otago and home to over 120 residents, including some families; mostly of mixed marriages between Chinese men and European women.
 At the turn of the century, as the surface gold ran out in the early 1900’s, many families left the camp in search of employment.
 By 1949 the camp was empty.

 The Lawrence Chinese Camp is a key visitor destination in Lawrence.
-Ideally located along Highway 8, it is just 1.2km out of Lawrence and is on the Clutha Gold Trail, with the last stretch of the trail running alongside the camp.
-The camp is also a ‘must see’ destination for anyone heading to Otago to experience the history and the beauty of the region.
+Ideally located along Highway 8, it is just 1.2km out of Lawrence and is on the Clutha Gold Trail, with the last stretch of the cycle trail running alongside the camp.
+The camp is a ‘must see’ destination for anyone heading to Otago to experience the history and the beauty of the region.